 (2) The chair of the meeting is to be elected by the annual meeting.
-The chair of the meeting cannot be a member i the association stated in Article 28 (2) a to c and who holds the position of Chair of the Board when the annual meeting starts.
-The chair of the meeting do not have to be a member of TONO.
+The chair of the meeting cannot be a unit holder in the association stated in Article 28 (2) a to c and who holds the position of Chair of the Board when the annual meeting starts.
+The chair of the meeting does not have to be a member of TONO.

-Article 21 List of the members attending the meeting
+Article 21 List of the unit holders attending the meeting

-(1) The Chair of the Board shall make a list of the members who are attending, either themselves or via a proxy, before the first vote takes place.
+(1) The Chair of the Board shall make a list of the unit holders who are attending, either themselves or via a proxy, before the first vote takes place.
 This list shall be used until it is amended by the annual meeting.

-(2) When registering his/her attendance, each member is to be given an envelope containing documentation for the meeting, including ballot cards to use when voting during the meeting.
+(2) When registering his/her attendance, each unit holder is to be given an envelope containing documentation for the meeting, including ballot cards to use when voting during the meeting.

 Article 22 Issues not on the agenda

-(1) Issues that the members have not been informed of in accordance with the rules governing the notice of the annual meeting cannot be discussed at the meeting without the consent of all the members.
+(1) Issues that the unit holders have not been informed of in accordance with the rules governing the notice of the annual meeting cannot be discussed at the meeting without the consent of all the unit holders.